 - A. Submit a Participant Roster that lists each one's name and school affiliation, as well as grade level and/or subject taught.
 This roster should be the participant information sheet from the RFP.
 See Interim Report Table 1: Participant Roster. - B. Complete the Participant Contact Hours table (Interim Report Table 2).
 Note the key for indicating if credits were earned.
 Put the number and the type together in the appropriate column(s).
 A contact hour means time higher education faculty spent with the professional development recipients in an activity; it does not include teacher preparation time.
 Contact hours refer to participant hours, not project staff hours, and should be calculated per participating teacher-do not multiply by the number of participants.
 Note: Contact hours are calculated based on participant time, not project staff time; contact hours are per participant (do not multiply by the total number of participants). - C. Complete the Interim Report Table 3: Participant Activity (table optional, information may be reported as narrative).

 Position

 (Principal, Asst.

 Principal, Estimated

 Teacher, Grade # of

 Paraeducator) Level(s) Students

-Name , , , School LEA Subject(a) Tought
+Name School LEA Subject(s) Taught Impacted

-Iname School LEA Subject(s) Taught Taught Impacted 1
+School Subject(5) Tuught Tuught Impuettu

-Interim Report Table 1: Participant Roster (Required) Grant # and Project Title
+Interim Report Table 1: Participant Roster (Required) Grant # \\\\\\and Project Title\\\\\\

 Note: